SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

-The social engineering question is: how do we stop people from filling their heads with crap?
+The social engineering question is: how do we stop people from filling their heads with crap like this?
 Clearly, whatever we've been doing so far isn't really working well enough!

 ## The Weekend Prediction

-By fall 2021, there will almost certainly be problems with new variants, possibly even beyond the B.1.1.7, B.1.351, and P.1/2 variants that bother us now.
+By fall 2021, there will almost certainly be problems with new variants, possibly even beyond the B.1.1.7, B.1.351, and P.1 variants that bother us now.
 Some of them may have escape mutations, rendering previous vaccinations less useful (though not completely).
 Consequently, there will almost certainly be booster vaccines as the final path to eliminating COVID-19 as a pandemic.
 We will be weary of it all, and some will be